Graduation isn't the end of your Husky journey — here's how to keep the connections going wherever life takes you.

 👉 CONNECT WITH THE COLLEGE OF ARTS & SCIENCES ON LINKEDIN

-2. CLAIM YOUR FREE UW ALUMNI GIFT
+2. CLAIM YOUR FREE UW ALUMNI MEMBERSHIP

 From Seattle and Spokane to California, New York, and beyond – no matter where you are in the world, there’s a Husky community ready to connect.
 Snag a free year of UW Alumni Association (UWAA) membership and join 60,000+ Huskies.